 Rudder Auditorium

 Department Information Saturday is back!
-Fall 2022 DI Saturday will be hosted in the Zachry Engineering Education Complex on October 15th.
+Spring 2023 DI Saturday will be hosted in the Zachry Engineering Education Complex on March 4th.
 Representatives will give a brief overview of ETAM and answer any questions regarding the process.
 Following this presentation, everyone will be dismissed to their Department Information Sessions.
 Each Session will last approximately 45 minutes, allowing for 15 minutes breaks in between.
 Students are required to attend two sessions and are encouraged to check their emails for a registration form link.

 Go to the SEC Registration Hub, select an Engineering Deveopment Event with available spots and fill out the registration form.
 We look forward to seeing you there!